 What a fabulous opportunity to get all the girls together!
 Hen parties are always a lot of fun, especially when booked with various activities that all the ladies can enjoy together.
 Enjoy a spa treatment, opt-in for laugh-filled knickers decorating, cocktail making, make your own music video, or test your skills at various outdoor activities.

 Of course you should begin by finding out what the main hen is interested in doing, or not doing!
 Draw together a list of ideas, activities and locations that the hen would love to enjoy.

 Draw up the list of the key people to be invited, ask the hen about any decisions regarding invitations (should the Mum in law be on the list?).
 Make sure to note down any food or accessibility preferences.
 Decide at this point how you are going to finance your hen party.
 Do you want to ask for contributions, and how can you be fair to those who perhaps have a tighter budget?

 3 – Getting the right venue

 Discuss with the hen what type of location the venue should be set in.
-Whether a city break or a countryside retreat.
+Is she looking for a city break or a countryside retreat?
 Aim to have it somewhere where all the guests can meet easily.
 Then look at the venue layout, making sure there is enough space for everyone to get together under one roof!
-Make sure to call to check they accept hen parties, and book well in advance as more often than not, places get booked up fast!
+Check on the venue snippet on the right-hand side of the venue to ensure they accept hen parties and book well in advance as more often than not, places get booked up fast!

 4 – Who’s in charge of what?

-Feel free to delegate some of the tasks, with so much to coordinate it makes sense someone can be in charge of food, drinks, activities, surprises etc.
+Feel free to delegate some of the tasks, with so much to coordinate it makes sense everyone gets a task from food, drinks, activities, surprises etc.

 5 – Hire a caterer and take the night off!